 A lot of action in a short space of time.
 Almost an entire race weekend is squeezed into a single day, making FE events extremely fast-paced and exhilarating.
 Perfect for a newcomer, and minimal disruption to the streets of the city where the event is taking place.

 There is an initial 30-minute practice session on a Friday, but after that, all of the action takes place on a Saturday.
 There is a further 30-minute practice on Saturday, before qualifying, and the E-Prix later that day.
-As with any practice session, laps are timed, but the results don't count.
+As with any practice session, laps are timed, but the results don't count for points.

 How does qualifying work?